GOP squirms as Bolton prepares to dish on Trump White House

 Trump himself has disputed Bolton’s assertion of a concerted pressure campaign on Ukraine’s leader.
 And Trump has dismissed Bolton as a disgruntled employee whom he fired because of policy differences.
 Bolton, who left the White House last year, insists he offered his resignation before Trump announced his ouster.

+Bush installed Bolton as U.S. ambassador to the U.N. through what is known as a “recess appointment” when the Senate was out of session.
+He stepped down at the end of that appointment because he was unlikely to win Senate confirmation, largely due to his foreign policy vision.

+In the tweet, Trump also complained that Bolton, after he was fired, “goes out and IMMEDIATELY writes a nasty & untrue book.
+All Classified National Security.
+Who would do this?”

-Trump allies, including his personal attorney Rudy Giuliani and 2016 campaign adviser Jason Miller, slammed Bolton and said he was being untruthful in order to drive up book sales and remain relevant.
+Trump allies, including personal attorney Rudy Giuliani and 2016 campaign adviser Jason Miller, slammed Bolton and said he was being untruthful in order to drive up book sales and remain relevant.

 “There is no way in the world President Trump would say this to John Bolton,” Giuliani tweeted.
 “It’s a shame that a man will sacrifice his integrity to make a few bucks on a book.
 No wonder he accomplished so little as National Security Advisor.”